Outreach youth wants a world where all young people can reach their full potential.

 By 2009, Outreach youth had become recognised as the ‘go to’ organisation for young LGBT* people, parents, carers, schools and professionals for all matters regarding young LGBT* people in Suffolk.
 Other Outreach youth LGBT*Q+ Youth Groups developed in towns across Suffolk as the need was identified.

 In 2010, Outreach youth developed the offer of One to One support for those LGBT*Q+ young people who do not feel able or could not attend a youth group meeting due to personal circumstances or lack of accessible transport.

 Between 2010 and 2014, Outreach youth became involved with various initiatives across Suffolk, including with Suffolk County Council as part of their Stonewall Education Champion programme, the Suffolk LGBT Advisory Group, as a founder organisation of Suffolk Pride and as the lead organisation for Suffolk LGBT History month.

 In 2014, Outreach youth became a Charitable Incorporated Organisation registered with the Charity Commission.

-In 2017 we established our Trans* Families project – supporting parents of Trans* and Non-Binary children, facilitated Suffolk’s first Trans* & Non-Binary Youth Summit supported by Suffolk County Council – Suffolk Public Health.
+In 2017, Outreach youth established an innovative Trans* Families project – supporting parents of Trans* and Non-Binary children and also facilitated Suffolk’s first Trans* & Non-Binary Youth Summit supported by Suffolk County Council – Suffolk Public Health.
 We also began to see an increase in contacts and referrals from young people and families living in North Essex.

-Outreach youth has Trustees who oversee the running and work of the charity.
+Outreach youth has a Board of Trustees who oversee the running and work of the charity.

 Our constitution: Outreach Youth CIO Constitution